Acrylic pouring on (tiny) canvases

 Here are the two basic mixtures that a lot of folks use:

-Next time I’ll try another mix to see if anything changes.
+Next time I'll experiment with a different mix to see what changes.
 Enjoy!